xsduan/conniebot/README.md

 - xsampa to ipa (try it out in chat with `x[Eks "s{mp_h@ tu aI_^pi:Ei_^]`)
 - oh wow this is a pathetic features list

-hopefully it does more in future.
+hopefully it does more in future, such as:

+- apie and zsampa
+- play phonemes in chat
+- spectrogram/vowel analyzer in chat

+don't count on it tho

 ### but y